GregTrevellick/Azure-DevOps-Agile-Manifesto-Widget/README.md

-# Privacy Policy For Azure DevOps Agile Manifesto Widget
+# Privacy Policy For Agile Manifesto Widget

 ## TLDR
 This extension does not collect ANY data about you or your organisation.
 Period.
 End of.